-Following the first stage of consultation, the Draft Neighbourhood Character Strategy was prepared, and reflected the findings of the Background Report and the site survey as well as values identified by the community and Council.
+Following the first stage of consultation, the Draft Neighbourhood Character Strategy has been prepared, and reflects the findings of the Background Report and the site survey as well as values identified by the community and Council (This will be the subject of the stage 2 community consultation).

-The Strategy was finalised to reflect the findings of the second and third stage of community consultation.
+The Strategy will then be finalised to reflect the findings of the second and third stages of community consultation.